1jour1vin

 About the wine:

 A deep, intense, beautiful purple color.
-The nose is highly aromatic, refined, subtle, and fragrant, with pure, ripe fruit.
-Ultra-smooth on the palate at first, delicious and dense in the mid-palate, and particularly aromatic, the wine caresses the palate with its velvety, flavorful texture.
+The nose is very aromatic, refined, subtle, and fragrant, with pure, ripe fruit.
+Ultra-smooth on the attack, delicious and dense on the palate, and particularly aromatic, the wine caresses the palate with its velvety, flavorful texture.
 It finishes long, delicately structured with dreamy tannins.
 2027–2045

 Wine Green